Writing "Takeaways" and Descriptions

 The following information (along with other resources in the online Information for Proposers

-section), is designed to assist you in developing a dynamic, needs-based session for Seattle.
+section), is designed to assist you in developing a dynamic, needs-based session for San Antonio.
 If you have any questions along the way, you are encouraged to contact any member of the Annual Meeting Program Committee

 or AALL’s education staff.